 Darden women make a significant impact every day — at Darden, in Charlottesville and around the world.
 They are student club presidents, community leaders, entrepreneurs and more.

 Women pursue management education for a variety of reasons.
 Maybe you want to expand your skill set, advance in your career or are looking to pursue more challenging and interesting work.
 No matter the reason, the Darden School of Business prepares women to be confident and successful not just in the work place but in life.

 Over the course of two years at Darden and as a life-long member of the alumni network, you will be able to take advantage of mentorship, alumni and career development resources, and you will develop skills critical to gaining respect as a business leader.
-Darden’s distinctive case method of instruction — designed to strengthen students’ confidence in their communication, decision-making and teamwork skills — is a great learning environment for women.
+Darden’s distinctive case method of instruction — designed to strengthen students’ confidence in their communication, decision-making and teamwork skills — and experiential learning opportunities create a great learning environment for women.

 Below you will be able to meet some of Darden's female leaders, see what our female students are up to and use a collection of resources developed particularly for women.

 This event will include Darden’s regular open house activities (a class visit, tour, lunch with current students, and presentations by the Career Development Center and Financial Aid), as well as a special faculty discussion on “Women in Business.”
 Attendees also have the opportunity to have dinner on 5 October with members of Darden’s Graduate Women in Business club.

 Darden’s chapter of Graduate Women in Business (GWIB) promotes the role of professional women by developing a greater appreciation for issues of diversity among men, women, faculty and administration.
 GWIB provides resources related to women’s issues in pursuing a career in business and helps students create and build their professional and personal networks.